-One of the most common problems is miscalculating the size of the package, due to ignorance of the density of the product and/or food to be packed.
-Sometimes the manufacturers of a particular product or a brand owner define a wrong volume of content, having to make adjustments to the design, a process that takes more time and even incurs more expenses than initially defined.
+One of the most common problems is miscalculating the package's size due to ignorance of its density and food to be packed.
+Sometimes the manufacturers of a particular product or a brand owner define a wrong volume of content, making adjustments to the design.
+This process takes more time and even incurs more expenses than initially defined.

-The possibility of customizing the packaging makes it a differentiator with respect to the competition.
+The possibility of customizing the packaging makes it a differentiator concerning the competition.
 Moreover, these boxes are easily customizable.
-They can be given any desired color, design, and printing as per the consumer demand.
+They can be given any desired colour, design, and printing as per the consumer demand.

 The double stapling line in some of our containers offers greater security against its breakage.
-The internal headspace (headspace) must be calculated since this could encourage the collapse or deformation of the container due to changes in atmospheric pressure.
+The internal headspace (headspace) must be calculated since this could encourage the collapse or deformation of the box due to atmospheric pressure changes.

 The temperature of the Product and Isothermal Boxes

-It is important to know what the temperature of the product to be packed will be since sometimes this is a limitation in the design and/or material to be chosen.
+It is essential to know what the product's temperature to be packed will be since sometimes this is a limitation in the design and material to be chosen.
 Not all materials withstand high temperatures.

-Sometimes the products that are enclosed within the boxes require some extra care as the outside temperature can damage them.
+Sometimes, the boxes' enclosed products require some extra care as the outside temperature can damage them.
 This is where the manufacturers make use of isothermal boxes to ensure maximum protection.
-The insulated boxes, and another packaging to maintain the cold chain, are booming, especially since the advent of the sale of food and pharmaceutical products.
+The insulated boxes, and other packaging to maintain the cold chain, are booming, especially since food and pharmaceutical products.
 Keeping a product at a controlled temperature has quickly become a requirement that packaging must meet.
-That is why it represents the family that has grown the most in recent months in our catalog.
+That is why it represents the family that has grown the most in recent months in our catalogue.
 The range is getting wider and, therefore, we consider that, now, having an orientation on what solution each one needs is necessary.
 Welcome to our presentation of isothermal boxes and packaging.

 Decoration of the Boxes

 There are several types of decoration for a product on the market.
-Among the most common we have printing, shrink sleeves, self-adhesive labels, and cardboard sleeves.
-When it comes to cardboard boxes, it becomes very easy to customize the packaging design and template.
-Crafting with boxes and decorating multiple spaces at home is a fun and easy way to create your own decorations.
-Even the boxes can be both cardboard and wood.
-In fact, both are very easy to get, and depending on the use you want to give it, the choice of it will depend.
-Cardboard boxes have multiple presentations, sizes and, the best thing is that they are very versatile.
-In addition, by reusing them we help reduce environmental impact.
+Among the most common, we have printing, shrink sleeves, self-adhesive labels, and cardboard sleeves.
+When it comes to cardboard boxes, it becomes effortless to customize the packaging design and template.
+Crafting with boxes and decorating multiple spaces at home is a fun and easy way to create your decorations.
+Even the packs can be both cardboard and wood.
+Both are very easy to get, and depending on the use you want to give, their choice will depend.
+Cardboard boxes have multiple presentations, sizes, and the best thing is that they are very versatile.
+Also, by reusing them, we help reduce environmental impact.
 In other words, it helps to recycle.